 In LAPFF's view, succession planning is unlikely to be universally important to business performance.
-Numerous studies have shown that when CEOs die unexpectedly stock prices go up rather than collapse.
+Numerous studies have shown that when chief executives die unexpectedly stock prices go up rather than collapse.
 Nonetheless, there are circumstances in which we consider succession planning is likely to have material implications for corporate and stock price performance:

-- When a company chooses not to comply with the Code and installs an incumbent CEO as chair (for example, Stuart Rose's dual role appointment at Marks & Spencer and the Forum's subsequent engagement with the Company). - ii.
-When a company has an iconic CEO. - iii.
-When the incumbent CEO stunts the development of potential successors. - iv.
+- i.
+When a company chooses not to comply with the Code and installs an incumbent chief executive as chair. - ii.
+When a company has an iconic chief executive. - iii.
+When the incumbent chief executive stunts the development of potential successors. - iv.
 When the company is experiencing a period of rapid growth. - v.
 At a strategic inflection point.

-In each case, investors and other stakeholders require sufficient information about a company's succession planning process to be able to determine the degree of business risk (or opportunity) present in the event of a change in CEO.
+In each case, investors and other stakeholders require sufficient information about a company's succession planning process to be able to determine the degree of business risk (or opportunity) present in the event of a change in chief executive.